 Also in the south, tour the famous Alabama Hills, the location for numerous western movies.
-Drive scenic Movie Road, tour the natural arches in the area, and take in the beautiful views.
+Drive scenic Movie Road, tour the natural arches in the area (Mobius Arch is gorgeous!), and take in the beautiful views.

 North of Bishop is the Hot Creek Geological Site, where you can walk a trail by the side of the hydrothermal features and take photos.
 It is a scenic spot!
 Convict Lake is a small alpine lake in a spectacular setting where you can walk around the shore, or go boating.

 Further north is Mammoth Lakes, an year-round playground with several beautiful sights and endless recreation opportunities.
 Devils Postpile National Monument, where you can also hike to Rainbow Falls, is a fabulous spot to visit.